awsdocs/amazon-personalize-developer-guide/doc_source/personalize-workflow.md

 1. **Import data**

    You import item, user, and interaction records into *datasets* \(Amazon Personalize containers for data\)\.
-You can choose to import records in bulk, or incrementally, or both\.
-With incremental imports, you can add one or more historical records or import data from real\-time user activity\.
+You can choose to import records in bulk, or individually, or both\.
+With individual imports, you can add one or more historical records or import data from real\-time user activity\.

    The data that you import depends on your domain\.
 Each domain has a default schema that you can map your data to\.
 For information about the types of data that you can import, see [Datasets and schemas](how-it-works-dataset-schema.md) and the sections on each domain \([VIDEO\_ON\_DEMAND datasets and schemas](VIDEO-ON-DEMAND-datasets-and-schemas.md) and [ECOMMERCE datasets and schemas](ECOMMERCE-datasets-and-schemas.md)\)\.